xp-forge/kinds/README.md

 </pre>
 </td></tr></table>

-If the constructor consists solely of assignments, you can include the `Constructor` trait and remove it.
+If the constructor consists solely of assignments, you can include the `WithConstructor` trait and remove it.
 The parameters will be declared in the order the fields are declared: top to bottom, left to right in the source code.

 <table><tr><td width="360" valign="top">
 Writing this:
 <pre lang="php">
 namespace example;

-use lang\partial\Constructor;
+use lang\partial\WithConstructor;

 class Author extends \lang\Object {
-  use Autor\including\Constructor;
+  use Autor\including\WithConstructor;

   private $handle, $name;
 }